AljoschaMeyer/minmux/README.md

     id: u64, // The stream on which writing will stop.
     amount: u64, // How many more items this endpoint will still write at most.
   },
+  // This works analogously to `StopRead`, in that the endpoint may reduce the
+  // number of outstanding items with subsequent `StopWrite` packets, but it
+  // cannot extend it.
+  //
+  // Once the number of outstanding items reaches zero (which can always be
+  // achieved immediately by sending a `StopWrite` packet with an `amount` of
+  // zero), regular operation of the stream ends, and transmission of the
+  // dedicated last value begins.

   // This works analogously to `StopRead`: The endpoint may not write after it
   // has written the specified amount of items, and it may reduce the number of
   // outstanding items with subsequent `StopWrite` packets but it cannot extend